satyamsoni2211/eventsail/README.md

 ## License

-`EmitterPy` is released under the MIT License.
+`EventSail` is released under the MIT License.
 See the bundled LICENSE file for details.